lakshmi-udaan/demo-github-actions/doc/docs/sections/build-custom-metrics.md

-## Build your own custom metrics using snorql

 Let's see how we can build your own custom metric using `snorql-framework` in just 7 simple steps

 1. Add a new json object for your metric to `sql-monitoring-conf.json`